StarRocks/starrocks/docs/en/deployment/environment_configurations.md

    chmod +x /etc/rc.d/rc.local
    ```

-- If your NVMe or SSD disks supports the none (or noop) scheduler.
+- If your NVMe or SSD disks support the none (or noop) scheduler.

    ```Bash
    # Temporary change.